pfrazee/libvms/README.md

 client.backendInfo.callLogUrl // => url of the vm's call log
 client.backendInfo.filesArchiveUrl // => url of the vm's files archive

-// all methods exported by the backend will be attached to `client` await client.foo() // => 'bar' client.close()
+// all methods exported by the vm will be attached to `client` await client.foo() // => 'bar' client.close()
 ```